MII-Cybersec/pythonidae-challenge/web/README.md

 6. send request with JWT token in header.
 7. use multiple random user-agent to send request.
 8. send back a response within duration.

+#### Web Scraping

+0. list all URL in page.
+1. load response and search for flag on certain flag.
+2. list all URL to JS file in page.
+3. load image by URL.
+4. list all valid email address.
+5. get string inside a script
+6. get value inside an embedded script.
+7. find username and password field then brute force.